Come Tomorrow (Marie Knight song): Release and reception

-Focusing on the success of their recent singles in the United States, the release for "Come Tomorrow" was initially targeted for that territory, with the single being released there through Ascot Records on January 7, 1965.
-It would be released in the United Kingdom the day after on January 8, through His Master's Voice.
-Like most of Manfred Mann's singles at the time, it had the same B-side in both the United Kingdom and the United Kingdom, that being "What Did I Do Wrong?", which according to Russo was a "slow blues with nice vibes and sax solos".
-It followed the standard by Manfred Mann of having an outside writer composing the A-side, while the group themselves would write the B-side.
+Focusing on the success of their recent singles in the United States, the release for "Come Tomorrow" was targeted for that territory through Ascot Records on January 7, 1965.
+It was released in the United Kingdom the day after on January 8, through His Master's Voice.
+The B-side was "What Did I Do Wrong?", which according to Russo was a "slow blues with nice vibes and sax solos".
+It followed the standard by Manfred Mann of having an outside writer composing the A-side, while the group themselves wrote the B-side.
 The release of the ballad came as a surprise for many of the group's fans, with Mann stating that "it was a complete break away for us" and that the single gave them the recognition of being the "top Ballroom-draw" in the United Kingdom.

-Nonetheless, it entered the Record Retailer chart on January 20, 1965 at a position of number 26.
-It would peak at number 4 on February 10, before exiting the chart on March 17 at a position of number 29, having spent nine weeks on the chart.
+It entered the UK Record Retailer chart on January 20, 1965 at number 26.
+It peaked at number 4 on February 10, before exiting the chart after nine weeks on March 17 at number 29.
 In the United States, the song would not enter the Billboard chart until February 20, at a position of number 89.
 It peaked at number 50 a month later before dropping out of the charts.
 It fared similar in the other American charts at the time, reaching number 52 in Cash Box, and number 42 in Record World.
 Russo attributes this lack of chart success to the fact that Manfred Mann did not tour the United States due to costs.
 It nonetheless did better than "Sha La La" across Europe, though was not as successful as "Do Wah Diddy Diddy".